 - (A) Documents Filed Under Seal.
 A motion to file documents under seal must be electronically filed and served.
 But the documents to be filed under seal must be filed in paper form, unless a different procedure is required by statute, rule, the court, or administrative order.
 Documents filed under seal should be clearly marked as such by the filing party. - (B) Exhibits and Real Objects.
 Exhibits to declarations or other documents that are real objects (e.g., x-ray film or vehicle bumper) or which otherwise may not be comprehensibly viewed in an electronic format may be filed and served by non-electronic means, unless a different procedure is required by statute, rule, the court, or administrative order. - (C) Chambers Copies. - (i) Paper chambers copies of electronically filed documents exceeding 25 pages must be delivered to the clerk.
-Otherwise, unless specifically requested by the court or required by administrative order, paper chambers copies of electronically filed documents do not need to be delivered to the court. - (ii) When motions are served, unless otherwise provided by administrative order, a copy of the proposed order must be emailed to the judge's eService email address in a format that can be edited (i.e., a non-write protected format). - (e) PRIVACY REQUIREMENTS.
+Otherwise, unless specifically requested by the court or required by administrative order, paper chambers copies of electronically filed documents do not need to be delivered to the court. - (ii) When motions are served, unless otherwise provided by administrative order, a copy of the proposed order must be emailed to the judge's eService email addressprovided to the court in a format that can be edited (i.e., a non-write protected format). - (e) PRIVACY REQUIREMENTS.
 Privacy requirements are set forth in Rule 5.2.

 This rule incorporates many of the 2018 amendments to Federal Rule of Civil Procedure 5.
 The Superior Court rule already contained specific electronic filing provisions, but these were amended and reorganized to be more consistent with the newly-added federal electronic filing provisions.
 For instance, the provision declaring that "a paper filed electronically is a written paper for purposes of these rules" was moved from subsection (d)(5)(A) to new subsection (d)(6).
 The documents excepted from electronic filing were then moved to new subsection (d)(7).
-The federal amendments to proof of service provisions are addressed in Rule 5-I.
+The federal amendments to proof of service provisions are addressed in Rule 5-I. Finally, the reference to a judge's eService email address in subsection (d)(7)(C)(ii) was deleted as obsolete.